MelonFruit7/Paint73/README.md

 Open Circle - Best used with arrow key drawing

+Flood - Fill any space, To toggle on and off animation (Alt + A)

 ColorInput - Ability to change color of paint (using hex)

 Undo Button - Allows Undo up to 11 times back

 Feature - Edit arrow key drawing length with (Shift + M) for Minus and (Shift + P) for Plus,
           respectivly decreasing and increasing the length

 Feature - (Alt + Y) Will draw default image (open circle off/on will change the drawing animation)
 ```